liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 | **Warning:** Some database properties and configurations are global and affect
 | schemas in the same database.

-The configurations you'll see here were optimal for upgrading data in a Liferay 6.2 EE installation that had these characteristics:
+These configurations were optimal for upgrading data in a Liferay 6.2 EE installation that had these characteristics:

 -   3.2 GB database